jfredett/hazel/LOG.md

 It's a pretty nice system, I am interested to eventually investigate `tower` for this or another project, but time will tell.

+## 1901 - ui

+I'm thinking a bit about refactoring the tests.
+I think I'd like to break out of the habit of writing the tests in the same file; it makes the files quite large, and I much prefer lots of small files, even if it means jumping around some more.
+I suspect I'll want to add some editor shortcuts for alternating between test and source files, and maybe also add in some kind of shortcut for running relevant benchmarks as well, not quite sure how I'll do that, but when the time comes.

+In any case.
+I think I'm going to look towards centralizing and better codifying the tests I have, and once I have something that can, ostensibly, play chess, I'll probably take the time to move to `rstest` and get something with good coverage and few mutants.
+I generally aim to have the testing part of the codebase be 1/3rd to 1/2 the total size of the codebase, and I'm sitting close to the 1/2 mark, so I definitely want to take some time to build something that can be extended naturally and easily.